 Reply: Thank you for your valuable input.

 We acknowledge the concern regarding the weighting of reliabilities based on the number of trials.
 In response, we have re-evaluated our approach and have opted to use participant numbers for weighting instead.
 This modification did not impact the overall interpretation of the results.
 We have updated the relevant sections in the manuscript accordingly.

+New results:

+We found that, among all SPE measures, the four with highest split-half reliabilities were as follows: RT with “Close other” as baseline (r = .55, 95%CI [.39, .69]); η with “Close other” as baseline (r = .55, 95% CI [.32, .72]); Efficiency (η) with “Stranger” as baseline (r = .51, 95%CI [.30, .67]); Reaction Time (RT) with “Stranger” as baseline (r = .48, 95%CI [.36, .60]).”

+Previous results:

+"We found that, among all SPE measures, the four with highest split-half reliabilities were as follows: Reaction Time (RT) with “Stranger” as baseline (r = .65, SE = .02, p < .001, 95%CI [.61, .70]); Efficiency (η) with “Stranger” as baseline (r = .64, SE = .03, 95%CI [.59, .69]); RT with “Close other” as baseline (r = .58, SE = .02, 95%CI [.54, .63]); η with “Close other” as baseline (r = .57, SE = .02, 95% CI [.52, .
+62]).”

 Reviewer Comment 2.2— On page 11, the authors state that: “we used four approaches for splitting the trial-level data: first-second, odd-even, permutated, and Monte Carlo (Kahveci et al., 2022; Pronk et al., 2022).
 The first-second approach split trials into the first half and the second half.
 The odd-even approach split the trials into sequences based on their odd or even numbers.
 The permutation approach shuffled the trial order and randomly assigned trials to two halves.
 The Monte Carlo approach was similar to the permutation approach but iterated the process multiple times (usually thousands of times) to calculate the average and 95% confidence intervals of the split-half reliability.”
 These are not the names used by the authors of these texts for the metrics as they were described.

 Reply: We sincerely appreciate the thorough examination of our manuscript and value your insightful observations.

-Following the submission of both our manuscript and preprint version to PsyArXiv, we identified an oversight in the labeling of errors related to our descriptions of permuted and Monte Carlo split-half reliability.
+Following the submission of both our manuscript and preprint version to PsyArXiv, we received feedback from scholars that pointed out an oversight in the labelling of errors related to our descriptions of permuted and Monte Carlo split-half reliability.
 Upon further investigation, we discovered that the Monte Carlo split-half method may lead to inflated reliability, attributable to its resampling with replacement from the dataset, potentially causing misinterpretation.
 Consequently, we have made the decision to exclude this method from our analysis.
 We have updated the preprint to rectify the terminology and implemented corresponding changes throughout the manuscript and supplementary materials, including deviations from the pre-registration plan, to enhance clarity and accuracy.

 p.13 in Analysis:” … To ensure methodological rigorousness, we used three approaches for splitting the trial-level data: first-second, odd-even and permutated… The permutated approach shuffled the trial order and randomly assigned trials to two halves, iterating the process multiple times (usually thousands of times) to calculate the average and 95\% confidence intervals of the split-half reliability.”